rkinas/triton-resources/daily_challange/day1/readme.md

-# Vector Addition with Triton and PyTorch
+# Puzzle2: Vector Addition with Triton and PyTorch

 This repository contains a simple example of how to add two vectors using a custom GPU kernel written in [Triton](https://github.com/openai/triton) and compares the result to a standard PyTorch implementation.
 The result of both implementations is the same.

 ## Overview

-- **Triton Kernel:** A small GPU kernel that divides the input vectors into blocks.
+- **Triton Kernel:** small GPU kernel that divides the input vectors into blocks.
 Each kernel instance computes the addition for a block of elements.
-- **PyTorch Implementation:** A simple element‑wise addition using PyTorch’s built-in tensor operations.
+- **PyTorch Implementation:** simple element‑wise addition using PyTorch’s built-in tensor operations.

 This example demonstrates how to write a Triton kernel, launch it from Python, and verify that the computed result is identical to that of PyTorch.